 In the circuit, varistors are connected in series with ceramic gas discharge tubes to extend service life and ensure safety.
 The automotive-grade ceramic gas discharge tubes are selected based on the required current-handling capacity.
 In the power supply section, wire-wound resistors serve for current limiting and voltage division.
 Multiple high-voltage filtering capacitors (denoted as *C*) connect the power ground to the chassis ground, while decoupling capacitors (denoted as *Y*) are also employed.
 Resistors (*R*), capacitors (*C*), and diodes (*VD*) form an absorption-clamping circuit for the switching power supply's MOSFET, protecting the chip.
 This lightning and surge protection circuit has proven highly effective in practical applications.

-The lightning protection circuit, based on TVS diodes, varistors, ceramic gas discharge tubes, and automotive-grade surge suppressors, is widely used in Beijing Fibridge's industrial switches.
+The lightning protection circuit, based on TVS diodes, varistors, ceramic gas discharge tubes, and automotive-grade surge suppressors, is widely used in Beijing Fibridge's industrial din rail switch.
 It has demonstrated excellent performance in real-world applications and has successfully passed various domestic and international tests.
+Protect your network switches with Fibridge's surge-resistant solutions.